MihaiAC/learning-react/learning_react/react_notes/React.md

 #### queryKey important!
 If I have a query that has key `['events']` and another query that has key `['events', eventId]` if I call invalidateQueries('events'), both queries will be invalidated.
 If I want only events, set `exact: true` when calling invalidate.

+### React Server Components (RSC)
+Needs Next.js to function.
+Vite doesn't natively support RSC, since it relies on SSR = Server-Side Rendering.
+Code must be split into client-side and server-side.

+RSCs run on only the server.
+Client components run only on the client, but the server can have a reference to them before they are "hydrated" (populated with content) and pass props that they can use before being rendered.